Catherine Breillat: Breillat's cinema

 Breillat is known for films focusing on sexuality, intimacy, gender conflict, and sibling rivalry.
 Her work has been associated with the cinéma du corps (cinema of the body) genre, a term she detests on the grounds that it oversimplifies her work, often mislabeled as merely pornographic or solely focused on the physical.
 She submits that, while her work is considered controversial for explicitly exploring the human body, these explorations offer a deeper and complex, underlying purpose.

 Breillat herself has said she attempts to redefine the female narrative in cinema by showing female characters undergoing experiences similar to their male counterparts.
-She tries to explore the transition between girlhood and adulthood, as the females of her films, she said, attempt to escape their adolescence by seeking individuality.
+She tries to explore the transition between girlhood and adulthood, as the women of her films, she said, attempt to escape their adolescence by seeking individuality.
 Liz Constable posits that there is a silence imposed by society on girls to hide their sexuality and desires, except when directly confronted about them, and Breillat offers a platform to expose and discuss female pleasure and sexual responsibility through presenting social and sexual conflicts.

 It has been noted that "Breillat remains committed to the long take, particularly during scenes of sexual negotiation, a technique that intends to employ her performers' acting technique to emphasize the political and philosophical elements of sex.
 In films such as Fat Girl and Romance, key sex scenes possess shots lasting over seven minutes."

 In an interview to Senses of Cinema, she described David Cronenberg as a filmmaker who she considers to have a similar approach to sexuality in his film work.